 Property Description Operation Type Specifies the type of data object operation.
 This is a read-only property.
 Overwrite File(s) If Exists Not applicable for streaming mappings.

-Property Description Folder Path Bucket name or folder path of the Amazon S3 source file that you want to write to.
-If applicable, include the folder name that contains the target file in the <bucket_name>/<folder_name> format.</folder_name></bucket_name> If you do not provide the bucket name and specify the folder path starting with a slash (/) in the / <folder_name> format, the folder path appends with the folder path that you specified in the connection properties.</folder_name> For example, if you specify the <my_bucket1>/<dir1> folder path in the connection property and /<dir2> folder path in this property, the folder path appends with the folder path that you specified in the connection properties in <my_bucket1>/<dir1>/ <dir2> format.</dir2></dir1></my_bucket1></dir2></dir1></my_bucket1> If you specify the <my_bucket1>/<dir1> folder path in the connection property and <my_bucket2>/<dir2> folder path in this property, the Data Integration Service writes the file in the <my_bucket2>/<dir2> folder path that you specify in this property.</dir2></my_bucket2></dir2></my_bucket2></dir1></my_bucket1> File Name Name of the Amazon S3 target file that you want to write to.
+Folder Path Bucket name or folder path of the Amazon S3 source file that you want to write to.
+If applicable, include the folder name that contains the target file in the <bucket_name>/ <folder_name> format.</folder_name></bucket_name> If you do not provide the bucket name and specify the folder path starting with a slash (/) in the / <folder_name> format, the folder path appends with the folder path that you specified in the connection properties.</folder_name> For example, if you specify the $/$ folder path in the connection property and $/$ folder path in this property, the folder path appends with the folder path that you specified in the connection properties in $//$ format.
+If you specify the $/$ folder path in the connection property and $/$ folder path in this property, the Data Integration Service writes the file in the $/$ folder path that you specify in this property.
+File Name Name of the Amazon S3 target file that you want to write to.
 The file specified at run time overrides the file specified while creating a connection.
 Encryption Type Method you want to use to encrypt data.
 Select one of the following values: - None - Server Side Encryption Client side encryption and server side encryption with KMS are not applicable for streaming mappings.
 Staging Directory Not applicable for streaming mappings.
-File Merge Not applicable for streaming mappings.
-Hadoop Performance Tuning Options Not applicable for streaming mappings.
-Compression Format Compresses data when you write data to Amazon S3.
-You can compress the data in the following formats: - None - Bzip2 - Deflate - Gzip - Lzo - Snappy - Zlib Default is None.
-Object Tags Not applicable for streaming mappings.
-TransferManager Thread Pool Size Not applicable for streaming mappings.
-Part Size Not applicable for streaming mappings.